ANDROİD PROGRAMLAMA(java)

 Click</span />="</span />buttonBack_Click"</span /> /</span />></span />

-protected</span /> override</span /> void</span /> OnOrientationChanged(OrientationChangedEventArgs args)
+if more flexibility is necessary:protected</span /> override</span /> void</span /> OnOrientationChanged(OrientationChangedEventArgs args)

 {